Jersey Shore University Medical Center: Awards and rankings

 From 2017 to 2019, the hospital was rated as #4 in New Jersey by U.S. News & World Report.

 In 2020, Jersey Shore University Medical Center was ranked fifth of New Jersey hospitals and second in the Central Jersey area hospitals by U.S. News & World Report.

 In 2020, the hospital was ranked #39 nationally in orthopedics by U.S. News & World Report.
 Also in 2020, the hospital received a bronze performance achievement award from the American College of Cardiology, one of 35 hospitals nationwide to receive the award.
-In Fall 2020, Jersey Shore University Medical Center was given a "B" grade by patient safety organization "The Leapfrog Group."
+In fall 2020, Jersey Shore University Medical Center was given a "B" grade by patient safety organization "The Leapfrog Group."
 In 2020 it ranked in the top 10% in CDC's Maternity Practices in Infant Nutrition and Care (mPINC) survey of national hospitals.

 In 2021 it was given a grade A by the Leapfrog patient safety organization.

 K. Hovnanian Children's Hospital

 The K. Hovnanian Children's Hospital at Jersey Shore University Medical Center is a pediatric acute care hospital located in Neptune Township, New Jersey.
 The hospital has 88 beds and provides comprehensive pediatric specialties and sub-specialties to infants, children, teens, and young adults aged 0–21 throughout Coastal New Jersey.
-It is affiliated with both the Hackensack Meridian School of Medicine at Seton Hall University and Robert Wood Johnson Medical School, and is a member of Hackensack Meridian Health.
+It is affiliated with both the Hackensack Meridian School of Medicine and Robert Wood Johnson Medical School, and is a member of Hackensack Meridian Health.
 K. Hovnanian Children's Hospital features the only pediatric trauma center in the region, and 1 of 3 in the state.